-Bring to your Visa Interview
+Bring to your Visa Interview the following PRINTED documents:

-- Your GMU acceptance letter - Your OIPS welcome letter that confirms you will be taking some or all of your classes in person - Proof of funding documents - Printed copies of your DS-160 confirmation page, your DS-160/visa (MRV) fee receipt and your I-901 SEVIS fee receipt - Your DS-2019 Form - Your passport valid for at least six months after the end date of your program at GMU - You can check with CCIEE and the consulate's website if any additional documents are needed.
+- Your GMU acceptance letter

+- Your OIPS welcome letter that confirms you will be taking some or all of your classes in person

+- Proof of funding documents

+- Printed copies of your DS-160 confirmation page, your DS-160/visa (MRV) fee receipt and your I-901 SEVIS fee receipt

+- Your DS-2019 Form

+- Your passport

+- You can check with CCIEE and the consulate's website if any additional documents are needed.

 Be prepared, honest, polite, and confident when presenting yourself to the consular officer during your visa interview.
 They may ask what you plan to study, why you selected Mason, and what your plans are after your program.
-You may be asked to show your admission letter from GMU, proof of financial support, proof of strong ties to your home country, etc. The consular officer will review whether you have sufficient funds to cover expenses and confirm your non-immigrant intent.
+You may be asked to show your admission letter from GMU, proof of financial support, proof of strong ties to your home country, etc. Practice your answers before your interview so that you can respond efficiently.
+The consular officer will review whether you have sufficient funds to cover expenses and confirm your non-immigrant intent.
 Consular officers have the sole authority to either grant the visa or refuse the visa.

 Please note that there is a chance refused applications may be flagged for administrative processing if the consular officer determined they did not have adequate information to verify if you are eligible for a visa.
 Please notify your J-1 advisor immediately if your application was flagged for administrative processing so we can advise you on next steps.
+Once you receive the visa stamp, review it for accuracy and report to your J-1 advisor if there is anything that does not match your DS-2019 form.